Henry Skaggs

 Henry Skaggs (January 8, 1724 - December 4, 1810.
-Occasional alternative spellings: "Skeggs" and "Scaggs") was an American longhunter, explorer and pioneer, active primarily on the frontiers of Tennessee and Kentucky during the latter half of the 18th century.
-His career as an explorer began as early as 1761 as one of the so-called long hunters— men who undertook lengthy hunting expeditions into the Trans-Allegheny wilderness.
-In subsequent years, working as a land agent with Richard Henderson and Daniel Boone, he explored large parts of Middle Tennessee and Central Kentucky.
-Skaggs led a pursuit and failed attempt to apprehend America's first known serial killers, the Harpe Brothers in 1799.
+Occasional alternative spellings: "Skeggs" and "Scaggs") was an American longhunter, explorer, and pioneer, active primarily on the frontiers of Tennessee and Kentucky during the latter half of the 18th century.
+His career as an explorer began as early as 1761 as one of what was known as longhunters—men who undertook lengthy hunting expeditions into the Trans-Allegheny wilderness.
+Then working as a land agent with Richard Henderson and Daniel Boone, he explored a large part of Middle Tennessee and central Kentucky.
+Skaggs led a pursuit and failed attempt to apprehend America's first known serial killers, the Harpe brothers in 1799.

-Early life
+Background

-Henry Skaggs was born on January 8, 1724, in the Province of Maryland, British Royal Colony, British North America, British Empire to James Skaggs, a Scots-Irish immigrant, and his wife Rachel.
-James Skaggs and his sons, were noted hunters and fur traders.
+Henry Skaggs was born on January 8, 1724, in the Province of Maryland, British Royal Colony, British North America, in the British Empire to James Skaggs, a Scots-Irish immigrant and his wife Rachel.
+James Skaggs and his sons were renowned hunters and fur traders.

 Longhunter

 In 1761, Henry Skaggs joined an expedition, led by Elisha Walden, into Carter's Valley in present-day Hawkins County, Tennessee.
-This was followed by a 1763 trip deeper into Cumberland territory.

-In 1764, Henry Skaggs led his first expedition through the Cumberland Gap, a mountain pass at the junction of Kentucky, Tennessee and Virginia.
-These early trips westward attracted the interest of famed explorer Daniel Boone.
-Boone used his existing relationship with North Carolina land speculator Richard Henderson to recruit Skaggs as an agent for Henderson's land company, Richard Henderson and Company.
-In 1765, Skaggs explored the lower Cumberland River region (upper Middle Tennessee) as an agent of Henderson in the vicinity of the future site of Mansker's Station near present-day Goodlettsville, Tennessee.
+That was followed by a 1763 trip deeper into Cumberland territory.
+In 1764, he led his first expedition through the Cumberland Gap, a mountain pass at the junction of Kentucky, Tennessee, and Virginia.
+The early trips westward attracted the interest of famed explorer Daniel Boone.
+Boone used his existing relationship with Richard Henderson, a North Carolina land speculator Richard Henderson to recruit Skaggs as an agent for Henderson's land company, Richard Henderson and Company.
+In 1765, Skaggs explored the lower Cumberland River region (upper Middle Tennessee) as an agent of Henderson in the vicinity of the future site of Mansker's Station near what is now Goodlettsville, Tennessee.

-In the Fall of 1769, Henry Skaggs returned to the Cumberland with Kasper Mansker, Joseph Drake and Colonel James Knox.
-This expedition reached the Dix River in Kentucky, and pressed on to the Green River country.
-One day on this expedition, the group heard an unusual sound coming from the woods near Big Barren River.
-Mansker pressed forward to investigate only to find the source of the mysterious noise to be Daniel Boone, sprawled on a deerskin, singing.
-The Boones, Daniel and Squire, stayed with the expedition for a week or two, harvesting wild meat and rendering tallow.
-“Skaggs Creek,” with headwaters in Monroe County that flows through Barren County into Big Barren River—a tributary of Green River, memorializes Henry Skaggs’ exploratory ventures in this section of the Green River country.
+In the fall of 1769, Skaggs returned to the Cumberland with Kasper Mansker, Joseph Drake, and Colonel James Knox.
+The expedition reached the Dix River in Kentucky and pressed on into Green River country.
+On a day on the journey, the group heard an unusual sound coming from the woods near Big Barren River.
+Mansker proceeded to investigate only to find the source of the mysterious noise to be Daniel Boone, sprawled on a deerskin, singing.
+The Boones, Daniel and Squire, Daniel's younger brother, stayed with the expedition for a week or two, harvesting wild meat and rendering tallow.
+“Skaggs Creek,” with headwaters in Monroe County which flows through Barren County into Big Barren River—a tributary of Green River, memorializes Henry Skaggs’ exploratory ventures in that section of the Green River country.

-Part of the Wilderness Road, crossing Rockcastle County, Kentucky from Hazel Patch to Crab Orchard, was known as "Skaggs Trace," named after Henry Skaggs.

-In June 1775, Skaggs, along with Valentine Harman, a member of the Transylvania Convention at Boonesborough in May, led Colonel Thomas Slaughter to the Green River country of Kentucky to explore that land on behalf of Richard Henderson's Transylvania Company, which had recently purchased the area along with a large portion of Central Kentucky.
+Part of the Wilderness Road, crossing Rockcastle County, Kentucky, from Hazel Patch to Crab Orchard, was known as "Skaggs Trace," named after Skaggs.
+In June 1775, he and Valentine Harman, a member of the Transylvania Convention at Boonesborough in May, led Colonel Thomas Slaughter to the Green River area of Kentucky to explore the land on behalf of Henderson's Transylvania Company, which had recently purchased the area along with a large portion of Central Kentucky.